 1. Lawful punishment:

-Article 20(1) explains that a person can be convicted of an offence only if that act is made punishable by a law in force.
+Article 20(1) explains that a person can be convicted of an offense only if that act is made punishable by a law in force.
 It gives constitutional recognition to the rule that no one can be convicted except for the violation of a law in force.
 In Om Prakash v.
-State of Uttar Pradesh[xxxiv], offering bribe was not an offence in 1948.
+State of Uttar Pradesh[xxxiv], offering bribe was not an offense in 1948.
 Section 3 of the Criminal Law (Amendment) Act, 1952 inserted Section 165A in the Indian Penal Code, 1860, declaring offering bribe as punishable.
 It was held that the accused could not be punished under Section 165A for offering bribe in 1948.
-Article 20(1) provides that no person shall be subjected to a penalty greater than that which might have been inflicted under the law in force at the time of the commission of the offence.
-It prohibits the enhancement of punishment for an offence retrospectively.
+Article 20(1) provides that no person shall be subjected to a penalty greater than that which might have been inflicted under the law in force at the time of the commission of the offense.
+It prohibits the enhancement of punishment for an offense retrospectively.
 But article 20(1) has no application to cases of preventive detention.[xxxv]

 2. Right to human treatment: